 |Receiving Touchdowns||6 for each|

 |Kickoff or Punt Return Touchdowns||6 for each|

-Guillotine Leagues do not allow for stat corrections for the previous week’s games.
+Guillotine Leagues do not allow for the NFL's stat corrections (that occur on Thursdays) for the previous week’s games.
 All weekly stats are considered final at the conclusion of the last game of the current week, typically after Monday Night Football.

 In the event of a scoring tie at any point in the season (including Week 1), the follow tie-breaking criteria will be used:

 1. The team with fewest year-to-date points is eliminated (except ties during Week 1).